HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 The following Java services in HCL DX include the OpenTelemetry Java Agent: DX Core, WebEngine, Runtime Controller, and License Manager.

-**Note**: The OpenTelemetry Java Agent is already included in the HCL DX container images at `/opt/otel/opentelemetry-javaagent.jar`.
+**Note**: The OpenTelemetry Java Agent (version 2.23.0) is pre-bundled in all HCL DX container images at `/opt/otel/opentelemetry-javaagent.jar`.
+The agent JAR is downloaded from HCL's internal Maven repositories during the container image build process.
 Configuration is managed through the HCL DX Helm chart, which automatically generates service names with pod identifiers appended.

 ### Enabling OpenTelemetry via Helm